GSA/fedramp-automation/src/validations/constraints/README.md

 To use OSCAL CLI, you need the following programs and packages:
 1. *Windows only:* A Linux-like shell terminal (Visual Studio Code, WSL, MSYS2, Cygwin)
 2. JDK version 11 or newer
-3. Git (any Git interface; for example, git bash, GitHub Desktop, Visual Studio Code, Oxygen Editor; for more information about git, visit [https://git-scm.com/](https://git-scm.com/))
+3. Git (any Git interface; for example, git bash, GitHub Desktop, Visual Studio Code, Oxygen Editor; for more information about Git, visit [https://git-scm.com/](https://git-scm.com/))

 ## 3.2.
 Installing OSCAL CLI
 To install OSCAL CLI